-The Laurence B. Heilprin Award will be presented to an INFO student or a group of students (which includes at least one INFO student) for an outstanding paper on a topic in the library and information science that has been written for an INFO course.
-Papers must be nominated by faculty and represent outstanding work that furthers understanding by offering new insights, incorporating original research, and/or analyzing existing information in new ways.
+The Laurence B. Heilprin Award will be presented to an iSchool student or a group of students (which includes at least one iSchool student) for an outstanding paper on a topic in the library and information science that has been written for an iSchool course.
+Papers must be nominated by faculty and must represent outstanding work that furthers understanding by offering new insights, incorporating original research, and/or analyzing existing information in new ways.